harkhinz/Ode-to-Base/README.md

 But to lower the barriers once rigid and hard.
 It whispered a promise to rethink the space,
 To build for the world at an unstoppable pace.
+A chain for the people, the bold and the brave,